threefoldtech/info_grid/src/intro/grid3_howitworks.md

 In a similar manner to purchasing electricity or other utilities, the internet capacity provided by the ThreeFold Grid is produced and allocated locally.
 This decentralized approach empowers digital service and application providers to host their offerings closer to end-users, resulting in exceptional performance, competitive pricing, and improved profit margins.
 The ThreeFold Grid's cost-effectiveness and environmentally-friendly nature make it an ideal choice for businesses and individuals alike, creating a win-win situation that combines economic efficiency with sustainability.

-By leveraging the power of the ThreeFold Grid, users can access a vast and versatile network that revolutionizes the way digital services are hosted, delivered, and consumed.
-It unlocks new possibilities, drives innovation, and paves the way for a greener and more connected future.

 ## ThreeFold Grid Capacity